 Daniel Evans Pritchard

-Daniel E. Pritchard is the editor and publisher of The Critical Flame.
-His poetry and criticism can also be found at Little Star, Fulcrum, The Battersea Review, Rain Taxi, The Quarterly Conversation, Idiom, and elsewhere.
+Daniel Evans Pritchard is the editor and publisher of The Critical Flame.
+His poetry and criticism can also be found at Prodigal, Harvard Review online, Little Star, Rain Taxi, Salamander, The Battersea Review, The Quarterly Conversation, The Buenos Aires Review, and elsewhere.